BAMBOO - List of Hedging / Screening / Privacy Plants

 Will grow to 30' tall with 1.5" diameter culms in Florida.
 Minimum temp.
 30 degrees F. Min USDA zone: 9b.
 Click to find your zone.

 Medium size with yellowish culms.
 It resembles B.textilis.
 A nice privacy screening bamboo with good cold-hardiness for a tropical clumper.
+Grows to 25' with 1.5" diameter thick-walled culms.
 Min USDA zone: 9a.
-Click to find your zone.
+Click here to find zone

 Bambusa pachinensis var. hirsutissima - Hairy Pachi Bamboo*New